 My professional goal is to find answers to the question of how, in a digital age, we can shape a more ethical media landscape.
-My expertise and qualifications are inter-disciplinary, spanning ethics, media and law.
+My expertise and qualifications are inter-disciplinary, spanning ethics, law and media.

 In January 2018, I joined the Centre for Media Transition at UTS as a postdoctoral research fellow.
 In an era of fake news, AI news aggregators and declining trust in news media, journalism is under threat - and so too democracy.
-At the CMT, my research (and teaching) areas include digital privacy and trust in news media.
+At the CMT, my research and teaching areas include digital privacy, trust in news media and media/legal ethics.

-With a love of words and storytelling, I aim to blend the best of journalism (accessibility, nimbleness) with the best of academia (rigour, substance).
+With a love of words, ethics and storytelling, I aim to blend the best of journalism (accessibility, nimbleness) with the best of academia (rigour, substance).

 Media and public appearances: